 • Cuts in salaries / scope of positions for employees during the Corona crisis: The management team discussed the size of the salary cut.
 We evaluated the expected saving in terms of the Association’s expenditure following these steps and kept the workers informed.
 The position of some workers was reduced by 20%, while those whose position remained unchanged accepted a salary cut of 5-10% according to the salary level.
 During the second half of May and the beginning of June, all employees returned gradually to their original conditions of employment.

-• Planning the personnel budget for the next school year: We collected and collated data from the school principals and the department heads in the Association in order to built the budget and define the needs of our educational institutions ahead of next year.
+• Planning the personnel budget for the next school year: We collected and collated data from the school principals and the department heads in the Association in order to build the budget and define the needs of our educational institutions ahead of next year.

 • We developed and implemented enhanced salary control processes.